Irsanarisandy/online-profile-nextjs/README.md

 - [Vercel](https://vercel.com) deployment to visually edit the site from the `/admin` route.
 - [Cloudinary](https://cloudinary.com) to manage the media.
 - Local development workflow from the filesystem with a local GraqhQL server.
-- [Storybook](https://storybook.js.org/) to document custom components.
+- [Storybook](https://storybook.js.org) to document custom components.
 To initialise in project run `npx sb init --builder webpack5`, which will also make sure to use webpack 5 as the default builder.
+- [Cypress](https://www.cypress.io) to do unit, integration and e2e testing.
+It has been integrated with [Cucumber](https://cucumber.io) to implement BDD automation testing.

 ## Getting Started